zellwk/zellwk.com/src/posts/2016-03-17-px-em-rem-media-queries.md

 Have you wondered if you should use `px`, `em` or `rem` for media queries?
 I had the same question too, and I never figured it out, not till now.

-When I first created the [mappy-breakpoint](https://github.com/zellwk/mappy-breakpoints) library over a year ago, I used `rem` units.
+When I first created the [mappy-breakpoint](https://github.com/zellwk/mappy-breakpoints) library, I used `rem` units.
 Then [after a conversation](https://github.com/at-import/breakpoint/issues/132) with Sam Richard, I quickly switched to `em` instead because I found out there isn't a difference between the two.

 In addition to `em` and `rem`, a popular unit of choice for media queries is the good old pixel.
 I wondered if it's possible to use pixel queries nowadays since px-zooming problem that used to exist was now resolved by all browsers.